 With good communication between your former spouse, the mediator or your lawyer, and other parties involved, you can develop a vacation schedule that will minimize the negative impact to your children and maximize the great memories you make with them in the future.

 Questions About Your Holiday Schedule?

 Our family law attorneys are happy to discuss your concerns and assess your case during a free case assessment.
-To set up the meeting, click here or call 303-688-0944.
+Begin your free case assessment when you call 303-688-0944.

 Use this sample worksheet to ensure you don’t miss a single holiday in the calendar year.

 For each holiday or vacation, indicate if child(ren) will be with the parent in ODD or EVEN numbered years or indicate EVERY year:

 Your parenting plan, which includes holiday and vacation schedules, is your parenting time safety net after your divorce is final.
 It’s important to ensure that all of the holidays you want to recognize are in the plan.
 Our Family Law Team can help you create a comprehensive list of days that are important to you and your family.
 Begin your free case assessment when you call 303-688-094.